Click on an FAQ topic below to find out more

 14. What happens if I moved house during the qualifying periods?
 Will I still receive a TECT rebate?

 It will depend whether or not you re-connected with Trustpower in your new property (within the TECT area) and the length of time between moving properties.
 A maximum of 30 days between moves is allowed.

-No. To be eligible to receive the TECT rebate you must have an active power account on 1 April and continuously through to 30 September— there are no part payments.
+No. To be eligible to receive the rebate you must have had an active power account continuously throughout the eligibility period.
+The eligibility periods are:

-15. The account is in our landlord’s/body corporate name but we pay the bill.
+17. The account is in our landlord’s/body corporate name but we pay the bill.
 Do we receive the rebate?

 The rebate is paid to the person or organisation named on the Trustpower account.
 This person(s) is liable to pay the bill and are therefore entitled to receive the rebate.

 18. Do I need to provide TECT with my updated address and contact details?

 No, this information is provided to TECT by the appropriate power company at the time of the rebate distribution.
 As long as your information is correct with the power company, this is what will be received by TECT.